 What is health equity?

-Health Equity exists when all people, regardless of race, gender, socio-economic status, geographic location, or other societal constructs have the same access, opportunity, and resources to achieve their highest potential for health.
+Health Equity exists when all people, regardless of race, gender, sexual orientation, disability, socio-economic status, geographic location, or other societal constructs have fair and just access, opportunity, and resources to achieve their highest potential for health.

 How does HELEN impact health equity?

 HELEN impacts health equity in a number of ways:

 - Provides up to date, in-depth analysis and information on current health policies and laws and their impact on health equity.